Sebastes rosaceus: Distribution and habitat

-Sebastes tosaceus may be found as far north as Puget Sound in Washington but its main distribution is from central California to Guerrero Negro in Baja California Sur.
+Rosy rockfish may be found as far north as Puget Sound in Washington, but its main distribution is from central California to Guerrero Negro in Baja California Sur.
 This is a demersal fish which can be found at depths between 15 and 128 m, although more usual between 30 and 46 m.
 They prefer hard substrates such as reefs or man-made structures like pilings.

 Biology

 Sebastes rosaceus has venomous spines in its fins.
 The bright colors this species shows are not visible at the depths it is normally found at where it is actually camouflaged against its rock backdrop.
 They have a maximum longevity of 14 years.
 They feed on benthic animals including fishes, crustaceans and cephalopods.
 This species, like its congeners, is ovoviviparous and larger females may have up to 5 broods of larvae in a year if conditions allow.
 It can be either solitary or live in small schools.